SModelS/smodels/docs/manual/source/Tools.rst

 * *-s* (int): an integer (or integers) with the value (in TeV) of the LHC center-of-mass energy for computing the cross-sections
 * *-e* (int): the number of Monte Carlo events when running Pythia
+* *-c* (int): number of cpu cores to be used.
+It is only used when cross-sections are being computed for multiple SLHA files
 * *-p*: if set, the cross-sections will be written back to the file.
 If in the input file already contains cross-sections, only the non-overlapping ones will be written.
 If not set, the cross-sections will be written to the screen.